emwap/stream-paper/paper.md

  - Chalmers University of Technology
  - SICS Swedish ICT AB
 abstract: |
-  Functional stream representations allow for a high level, compositional way of programming digital signal processing algorithms.
+  Functional stream representations allow for a high-level, compositional way of programming digital signal processing algorithms.
 However, some algorithms, such as filters, cannot be efficiently implemented using purely functional techniques,